 A very nice 5.
 Almost equal to my oven and grill versions.

-I put the rub on and cooked right away this time.
+I put the rub on and cooked right away.
 That works quite well but if you plan ahead, then apply the rub the night before and wrap in plastic wrap.

 Start with a pork butt AKA pork shoulder 3-4 pounds.